-The third path to becoming a lawful permanent resident is through the diversity lottery.
+The diversity lottery is the third path to becoming a lawful permanent resident.
 Every year, a set number of visas are awarded to applicants from countries with historically low immigration rates to the United States.
 This method is not easily accomplished and generally requires the submission of more documentation, forms, fees, more rigorous interview processes, and other bureaucratic hurdles as compared to the other categories discussed above.

-Finally, the fourth most common path to lawful permanent residence is the asylum process.
-Asylum will be granted to applicants who show that they face serious threat of persecution, torture, or death in their home country on account of their race, religion, nationality, membership in a particular social group, or political opinion
+Finally, the asylum process is the fourth most common path to lawful permanent residence.
+Asylum will be granted to applicants who show that they face the serious threat of persecution, torture, or death in their home country on account of their race, religion, nationality, membership in a particular social group, or political opinion

-Once someone has become a lawful permanent resident, they can begin to pursue the final stretch for citizenship: naturalization.
+Once someone has obtained their Green Card and becomes an LPR, they can begin to pursue the final stretch for citizenship: naturalization.
 In order to begin the naturalization process, an applicant must first fulfill a set of general naturalization provisions.

-In addition to demonstrating that the applicant has been a permanent resident for at least five years, the applicant must also be a continuous resident for at least five years.
-This means that the applicant must maintain an address in the U.S. for at least five years and they cannot leave the country for longer than 180 days.
+In addition to demonstrating that the applicant has been a permanent resident for at least five years, the applicant must also have been a continuous resident for at least five years (or three if married).
+This means that the applicant must maintain an address in the U.S. for at least five years and cannot be absent from the country for longer than 180 days.